8 Workspace (G Suite) Alternatives You Seriously Need to Check Out

 - And more

-This Google Suite alternative earns high marks for its cloud-based and on-premises implementation options; Bitrix24 also offers features that users can’t find in G Suite, such as project management and customer relationship management, making it an excellent choice for organizations that want all of the functionality of G Suite — plus a little extra.
+This Google Workplace alternative earns high marks for its cloud-based and on-premises implementation options; Bitrix24 also offers features that users can’t find in Workspace, such as project management and customer relationship management, making it an excellent choice for organizations that want all of the functionality of Workspace — plus a little extra.

 Price: Freemium (Free for up to 12 users; Cloud Edition Standard starts at $79.20/mo. for up to 50 users; On-Premises Edition starts at $1,490 one-time fee)